MoonlightCapital/MoonlightBot-docs/utilities-commands/userinfo.md

 # userinfo

-The `userinfo` command displays information about a user.
+This command displays information about a user.
 The information shown is their ID, if they are a bot, the creation date, and the avatar.

 If the user is in the current server, it will also show when they joined and their roles.